-Weir Mill is positioned in a key strategic position in the MDC, but it is also acknowledged to be the most difficult and challenging site to unlock given the level of constraints and need to sensitively deliver a scheme which has regard to the listing and proximity to other historic assets.
-In this regard it is concluded that this scheme has on balance, achieved the delivery of...
+Weir Mill is positioned in a key strategic position in the MDC area, but it is also acknowledged to be the most difficult and challenging site to unlock given the level of constraints and need to sensitively deliver a scheme which has regard to the listing and proximity to other historic assets.
+In this regard, it is concluded that the scheme would, on balance, deliver the optimum viable outcome for the site and play a critical role in achieving the Council's and Mayoral Development Corporation's wider strategic regeneration objectives for Town Centre West.

 Given the scale of the proposal and potential impacts it is recommended that Members undertake a detailed site visit in advance of making a decision in connection with this and the accompanying application for Listed Building Consent.
 This visit should include, but should be limited to, an assessment of the potential impact of the development from a number key vantage points both within and outwith the town centre.